 How to get started

-If you are lucky, a brand will simply find you and reach out to you with their offer.
+If you are lucky, a brand will simply find you and reach out to you with their offer and you can start making money with blogging.
 However, this is unlikely to happen if you are still at the beginning of your blogging career.
 Therefore, you may wish to start by contacting relevant companies.
-To find potentially interested companies, you can look at other blogs in your niche and what kind of sponsored post they have published.
+To find potentially interested companies, you can look at other blogs in your niche and what kind of sponsored posts they have published.
 You can also use a platform such as ValuedVoice that connects influencers and sponsors.

 Offering other services